History of Blackpool F.C. (1962–present): Another decline

 On 11 June 2014, Belgian José Riga became Blackpool's first overseas manager.
 He had previously been in charge at Charlton Athletic.
 With the club having been bottom of the table since the opening weeks of the campaign, Riga was relieved of his duties four-and-a-half months later, with former Huddersfield Town and Birmingham City manager Lee Clark replacing him.
 He was Blackpool's eighth manager under Karl Oyston, and the fourth full-time appointment in two years.
 Clark resigned shortly after the conclusion of the 2014–15 season after Blackpool were relegated to the third tier for the first time in eight years.

 Neil McDonald was installed as their new manager during the summer of 2015.
 He oversaw Blackpool's relegation to the bottom tier for the first time in fifteen years at the end of his only season in charge.

 Gary Bowyer was installed as McDonald's successor on 1 June 2016, becoming Blackpool's eighth manager in three-and-a-half years.
 Bowyer guided the Seasiders back to the third tier in his first season.
 They beat Exeter City in the League Two play-off final, and became the most successful side in English play-off history, with five promotions to their name.

 In November 2017, Blackpool was put up for sale by the Oyston family.
 Gary Bowyer resigned at the start of the 2018–19 campaign and was replaced by his assistant, Terry McPhillips.

 On 2 February 2018, Owen Oyston relieved his son, Karl, of his role as chairman and appointed his daughter, Natalie Christopher, in his place.

 The following February, the football club was put into receivership by the High Court.
 Owen Oyston was removed from the board by the receiver later that month.

 Life after the Oystons

 On 13 June 2019, 49-year-old local businessman Simon Sadler was announced as the club's new owner, ending the Oystons' 32-year tenure.

 On 5 July 2019, Terry McPhillips resigned as Blackpool's manager.
 He was succeeded by Simon Grayson, who returned to the role eleven years after leaving for Leeds United.
 He was sacked in February, six months into the season, and replaced by Neil Critchley, who became the club's 38th full-time manager in its 132-year history.

-At the end of the following campaign, Critchley's first full season in charge, Blackpool were promoted back to the second tier of English football, after a six-year absence, after winning the 2021 EFL League One play-off Final.
+At the end of the following campaign, Critchley's first full season in charge, Blackpool were promoted back to the second tier of English football, after a six-year absence, after winning the 2021 EFL League One play-off final.
 It was Blackpool's sixth victory in a play-off final in eight such appearances.

-Neil Critchley resigned from his role in May 2022 to become assistant to Steven Gerrard at Aston Villa.
-He was succeeded by Michael Appleton, his second time as Blackpool manager.